EllaLamie/FA25EC3/developer_log.md

 December 6, 2025:
 Created the developer log and am finalizing comments and doing some extra testing.
 Then I will make my final commit.

+December 7, 2025:
+Tried to figure out where to put the story.txt

+December 8, 2025:
+Checked everything one last time

 # All commits